Oran-123/Cheap-Chopping-Chops/README.md

 ## User Stories

-* As a user, I want to understand the purpose of the website, which is that the barbers offers very cheap chops
+* As a user, I want to understand the purpose of the website, which is that the barbers offer very cheap chops
 * As a user, I want to understand the main services on offer, including their cost
 * As a user, I want to see examples of the styles I can request
 * As a user, I want to easily find the different locations